Discover Tasmania’s Hidden Natural Wonders in 5 days

 Wrapping Up in Style

 Before heading back to Devonport, there’s time for one last nature fix.
-Choose from the easy Pencil Pine Falls and Rainforest circuit or the two-hour Crater Lake circuit.
-If you’re in the mood for relaxation, the Waldheim Alpine Spa offers serene views and soothing treatments.
+Choose the easy Pencil Pine Falls and Rainforest Walk, or if you’ve still got energy, try the Crater Lake Circuit.